Job Title: Training Coordinator

 Start Date: When filled

-Schedule/ Terms of Employment: This is a temporary (40 hours/week) position
+Schedule/ Terms of Employment: This is a full time (40 hours/week), permanent position

 Reporting to the Health & Safety Manager, the Training Coordinator will lead the site training initiatives in support of Operations, Plant, Maintenance & Warehouse.
 They will lead the assessment of departmental training needs and development the implementation of training.